 The mission of the Office of Student Affairs (OSA) is to enrich the student experience at the UIC School of Public Health through a wide range of social programming and student services.
 The Office of Student Affairs is your point of contact for assistance in financial services, general admissions questions, student organizations, student events, career services, and other important aspects of your experience at the UIC School of Public Health.
-Please note that during the Fall 2020 term, services via the SPH Office of Student Affairs will be offered in a virtual format.
 More information is available here: https://publichealth.uic.edu/current-students/office-student-affairs/.